NADA87/ECG200_model_tensorflow/README.md

 Start Docker Desktop

-cd to this folder

-run command : docker-compose up
+From terminal cd to this folder and run command : docker-compose up

 to see evaluation plot : open http://localhost:8050/ in browser (plot using plotly dash)
 <br /><br /><br /><br /><br />